What is Coking Coal And Where Do I Use It?

 - The quality of each coal deposit is determined by: varying types of vegetation from which the coal originated; depths of burial; temperatures and pressures at those depths; and length of time the coal has been forming in the deposit.

 - One of the highest grades of coal is metallurgical coal or coking coal.
-It forms one of the key inputs required for the production of steel and cement.
+It forms one of the key inputs required for the production of steel (mainly used in iron and steel making industries).

 Where is Coking Coal Produced?